-SCHNITZER STEEL INDUSTRIES, INC. VOTING TRUST AND BUY-SELL AGREEMENT

-VOTING TRUST PROVISIONS.
-Pursuant to the terms of the Schnitzer Steel Industries, Inc. Voting Trust and Buy-Sell Agreement dated March 31, 1991 (the Schnitzer Trust Agreement), the beneficial owners of substantially all outstanding shares of Class B Common Stock have contributed their shares to the Schnitzer Steel Industries, Inc. Voting Trust (the Schnitzer Trust).
+SCHNITZER STEEL INDUSTRIES, INC. VOTING TRUST AND BUY-SELL AGREEMENT outstanding shares of Class B Common Stock have contributed their shares to the Schnitzer Steel Industries, Inc. Voting Trust (the Schnitzer Trust).
 The Schnitzer Trust is divided into four separate groups, one for each branch of the Schnitzer family.
 Carol S. Lewis, Dori Schnitzer, Gary Schnitzer, and Rita S. Philip are the four trustees of the Schnitzer Trust and each is also the separate trustee for his or her separate family group.
 Pursuant to the Schnitzer Trust Agreement, the trustees as a group have the power to vote the shares held in the Schnitzer Trust and, in determining how the trust shares will be voted, each trustee separately has the number of votes equal to the number of shares held in trust for his or her family group.
 Any action by the trustees requires the approval of trustees with votes equal to at least 52.5% of the number of shares held by the Schnitzer Trust.
-Before voting with respect to the following actions, each trustee is required to obtain the approval of holders of a majority of the voting trust certificates held by his or her family group: (a) any merger or consolidation of the Company with any other corporation, (b) the sale of all or substantially all the Company's shareholders, (c) any reorganization of the Company requiring approval of the Company's shareholders, (d) any partial liquidation or dissolution requiring approval of the Company's shareholders, the holders of an (e) dissolution of the Company.
+Before voting with respect to the following actions, each trustee is required to obtain the approval of holders of a majority of the voting trust certificates held by his or her family group: (a) any merger or consolidation of the Company with any other corporation, (b) the sale of all or substantially all the Company's assets or any other sale of assets requiring approval of the Company's shareholders, (c) any reorganization of the Company requiring approval of the Company's shareholders, (d) any partial liquidation or dissolution requiring approval of the Company's shareholders, and (e) dissolution of the Company.
 The Schnitzer Trust will terminate on March 31, 2001 unless terminated prior thereto by agreement of the holders of trust certificates representing two-thirds of the shares held by the trust for each family group.